pakmingw/meet-keybow/README.md

 ## Installation
 1. Build the [Pimoroni](https://learn.pimoroni.com/tutorial/sandyj/assembling-keybow).
 2. Flash [Raspbian OS](https://www.raspberrypi.org/software/) on to an SD card.
-3. On `/boot` or the boot partition, `touch ssh` and add in a [wpa-supplicant](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) file to configure your connection to your wifi connection.
+3. On `/boot` or the boot partition, enable ssh access by creating an empty file called ssh with `touch ssh`.
+Add in a [wpa-supplicant](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) file to configure your connection to your wifi connection.
 4. Boot the Raspberry, ssh in using the standard pi account, and secure the password.
 Apt-get update / upgrade and secure the OS.
 Install git.
 5. Clone the [Keybow Source Code](https://github.com/pimoroni/keybow-firmware) into the pi home directory (or someowhere safe).
 Build the source into the static linked binaries as per the instructions.
 6. Configure Raspbian OS to enable the interfaces / interfaces installed by the Keybow Source Code.